flowcore-io/python-transformer-example/README.md

 When changes are made any of the files the transformer will be reloaded and the tests will be run again.

-> **Note**!
-> The dist directory needs to be writable by the transformer shell.

 ### Change the transformer

-To change the transformer, edit the `transform.entrypoint.ts` file.
-To add functionality on startup edit the `start.entrypoint.ts` file.
-To add additional health checks edit the `health.entrypoint.ts` file.
+To change the transformer modify the contents of the transformer method

 ### Change the input and output data